Puerto Ricans in New York City: Enclaves

 Brooklyn has several neighborhoods with a Puerto Rican presence, and many of the ethnic Puerto Rican neighborhoods in Brooklyn formed before the Puerto Rican neighborhoods in the South Bronx because of the work demand in the Brooklyn Navy Yard in the 1940s and 50s.
 Bushwick has the highest concentration of Puerto Ricans in Brooklyn.
 Other neighborhoods with significant populations include Williamsburg, East New York, Brownsville, Coney Island, Red Hook, and Sunset Park.
 In Williamsburg; Graham Avenue is nicknamed "Avenue of Puerto Rico" because of the high density and strong ethnic enclave of Puerto Ricans who have been living in the neighborhood since the 1950s.
 The Puerto Rican Day Parade is also hosted on the avenue.

 Ridgewood, Queens, also has a significant Puerto Rican population, as does the neighboring community of Bushwick, Brooklyn.

 Puerto Rican neighborhoods in Manhattan include Spanish Harlem and Loisaida.
 Spanish Harlem was "Italian Harlem" from the 1880s until the 1940s.
 By 1940, however, the name "Spanish Harlem" was becoming widespread, and by 1950, the area was predominately Puerto Rican and African American.
 Loisaida is an enclave east of Avenue A that originally comprised German, Jewish, Irish, and Italian working class residents who lived in tenements without running water; the German presence, already in decline, virtually ended after the General Slocum disaster in 1904.
 Since then, the community has become Puerto Rican and Latino in character, despite the "gentrification" that has affected the East Village and the Lower East Side since the late 20th century.

 Staten Island has a fairly large Puerto Rican population along the North Shore, especially in the Mariners' Harbor, Arlington, Elm Park, Graniteville, Port Richmond, and Stapleton neighborhoods, where the population is in the 20% range.

-In New York and many other cities, Puerto Ricans usually live in close proximity with Dominicans and African Americans.
-High concentrations of Puerto Ricans are also present in numerous public housing developments throughout the city.

 Puerto Ricans are present in large numbers throughout the Bronx, which has the highest percentage of Puerto Ricans of any borough.
 In some places in the South Bronx, Spanish is the primary language.
 Throughout the 1970s, the South Bronx became known as the epitome of urban decay, but has since made a recovery.
+Although, Puerto Rican presence is widespread throughout the Bronx, the south central portions of the borough have the highest concentrations.
+Neighborhoods like Castle Hill, Clason Point, Soundview, Longwood, Hunts Point, and West Farms have some of the highest concentrations of Puerto Ricans in the New York metropolitan area.
+The Bronx currently has more Puerto Ricans than any other American county.
+In 2010, there were 298,921 Puerto Ricans in the Bronx, representing 21.6% of the borough and 41% of the New York City's Puerto Ricans, and between 1970-1990 the percentage Puerto Ricans made up of the Bronx was around 25-30%.

+In New York and many other cities, Puerto Ricans usually live in close proximity with Dominicans and African Americans.
+High concentrations of Puerto Ricans are also present in numerous public housing developments throughout the city.